 19 Jun How to Choose the Right Pre-employment Tool

 As a strategic recruiter, you know that resumes and interviews just don’t cut it anymore to find the right person for the right role.
 Which is why online assessments for screening and selection have become widely accepted as a staple in every recruiter’s toolbox for improving recruitment accuracy and efficiency.
-But not all tools are fit for the right job.
+But not every pre-employment tool is fit for the job.
 We have come up with a checklist that every recruiter should use when choosing the perfect assessment tool.

 1. Is it valid and reliable?

 Above all else, an assessment or pre-employment tool has to accurately predict what it claims to predict.
 Equally it must have the validity to produce consistent results so as to allow fair comparison between candidates.
 Recruiters know all too well of the inescapable tendency to make subjective decisions, so it is crucial for the assessment tool to be the objective pillar to place your confidence in.